Isolation (The Walking Dead): Plot

 In the inner courtyard, Tyreese explains to Rick Grimes, Carol Peletier, and Daryl Dixon how he found the burned corpses of his girlfriend Karen and friend David.
 An enraged Tyreese demands that Rick find the killer; when Rick and Daryl try to calm him down, he turns violent and begins to attack them.
 During this, Rick flies into a rage and badly beats Tyreese before Daryl pulls Rick off.

 After bandaging Rick's hand, Hershel Greene and the rest of the prison's council decide to quarantine those who are sick in Cell Block A and separate the elderly and the children.
-Tyreese's sister Sasha, Lizzie the prison's doctor, Dr. Caleb Subramanian, and Glenn Rhee are among those who contract the virus and are forced to enter quarantine.
+Tyreese's sister Sasha, Lizzie, Dr. Caleb Subramanian, and Glenn Rhee are among those who contract the virus and are forced to enter quarantine.
 Hershel suggests that they could search a veterinary college for medical supplies, and Daryl, Michonne, and Bob Stookey volunteer to retrieve the medicine.

-Carol notices that they are low on water and informs Rick about it, with the two agreeing to clean the cistern the next day.
+Carol notices that they are low on water and informs Rick about it, with the two agreeing to clean the intake strainer the next day.
 Rick cautiously approaches Tyreese to comfort him and apologize for his actions, but Tyreese is still frustrated with Rick's inaction and walks off.
 Maggie Greene tearfully reports Glenn's illness to her sister Beth, who assures her sister that they have jobs to do, as their father always says.
 Hershel, with the help of Carl Grimes, retrieves elderberries to make tea to act as a remedy for the sick.
 The two encounter two harmless walkers; Hershel advises Carl not to kill them, as it is unnecessary.
 Tyreese, after guarding the infected survivors from Karen's killer, bids farewell to a sick Sasha and leaves with Daryl's group to get the medicine.
 He tells Carol, who offers him condolences, to watch over Sasha for him, but after he leaves, Carol breaks down in tears.